Executive & Preventive Health Team

 Assistant Professor of Medicine

-Dr. Sara Corderman is an assistant professor of medicine at the Johns Hopkins University School of Medicine.
-Her areas of expertise include internal medicine, women's health, and transitions of care.
+Dr. Michael Osnard is an Assistant Professor of Medicine at the Johns Hopkins School of Medicine.
+His areas of clinical expertise include hospital medicine and internal medicine.

 Shannon Bandy Putman, M.D.